medcomdk/ehmi/docs/assets/documents/ecore/ehmiSMP/index.md

 <br/>

 ### Connection to SBDH
+([CHG]: Jeg forstår ikke rigtig det her og de næste to afsnit :-(.
+Tilføj en forklaring af hvad DOCUMENTID and PROCESSID er og hvad de benyttes til?)

 <br/>

 In the eDelivery communication, the SBDH Scope structure with the two types, DOCUMENTID and PROCESSID, forms (in addition to the values in the elements Sender and Receiver) a direct connection to the SMP DocumentIdentifier and ProcessIdentifier in the ServiceMetadata structure.
 In the following, these two types of elements in SMP are described.

 In PEPPOL, the scopes of DOCUMENTID and PROCESSID are permanently defined scopes, which ensure a unique relation to SBDH.
 DOCUMENTID and PROCESSID is used in EHMI with the same precision as in PEPPOL, which ensure a certain uniformity in how the values across of PEPPOL and EHMI is expressed.
 DOCUMENTID and PROCESSID is used by the APs together with the recipient’s ReceiverId to look up the recipient’s eDelivery address in SMP with a unique response as result.